 Cost of Ownership

 The Golf Estate has never been one of the brighter stars in the Volkswagen firmament.
 It was always too small, too overshadowed by the hatch or too dowdy to really appeal.
-While this improved Mk 7 version isn't about to outshine the hatchback version, it at least addresses these other two issues reasonably well.
-It's usefully spacious and the styling is agreeably sleek.
+While this latest MK8 version isn't about to outshine the hatchback version, it at least addresses these other two issues reasonably well.
+It's usefully bigger than before and the styling is now agreeably sleek.

 Volkswagen Golf Estate review by Jonathan Crouch